Submit your letter to the editor for our 'Salute to Labor' edition

 Submit a letter to the editor thanking a person, entity or industry in our community’s workforce.
 Email it to letters@dothaneagle.com.

-The Dothan Eagle welcomes letters from readers and reserves the right to publish those deemed appropriate.
+The Enterprise Ledger welcomes letters from readers and reserves the right to publish those deemed appropriate.
 Letters must be signed and include writer’s address and phone number.

 People are also reading…